 About Jonathan Leshnoff

-Named by the Fanfare magazine as “the real thing,” Jonathan Leshnoff’s music has been lauded by Strings magazine as “distinct from anything else that’s out there,” and by the Baltimore Sun as “remarkable assured, cohesively constructed and radiantly lyrical.”
-The New York Times concluded in a concert review that “the afternoon’s keenest discovery was Mr. Leshnoff.”Leshnoff’s catalogue includes four string quartets, two oratorios, seven concerti, trios, a string sextet, three symphonies and numerous solo and chamber works.
-Leshnoff is a Professor of Music at Towson University and a composer-in-residence with the Baltimore Chamber Orchestra.
+Celebrated by Fanfare magazine as “the real thing,” Leshnoff’s music has been lauded by Strings magazine as “distinct from anything else that’s out there” and by the Baltimore Sun as “remarkably assured, cohesively constructed and radiantly lyrical.”
+Leshnoff’s catalog is vast, including several symphonies and oratorios in addition to numerous concerti, solo, and chamber works.
+Leshnoff is a Professor of Music at Towson University.